• Skip to primary navigation

 Make the buns

-STEP 1: In the bowl of your stand mixer, add the sour cream, buttermilk, egg yolk, sugar, vanilla, and orange zest (if using).
+STEP 1: In the bowl of a stand mixer, add the sour cream, buttermilk, egg yolk, sugar, vanilla, and orange zest (if using).
 Mix on medium speed, scraping the sides and bottom with a rubber spatula as need, until fully combined and smooth.

 STEP 2: In another bowl, combine the flour, baking powder, baking soda, and salt.
 Stir this mixture with a whisk and then add it to the sour cream mixture.